scuzzydude/asimov/asimov.md

 # Appendix C -- Prime Shards

-Prime shards are a way of distributing scoot in a manner where every scoot a different size of responsibility.
+Prime shards are a way of distributing scoot in a manner where every scoot is a different size responsibility.
 This does two things; it limits the total pool of scoot to an absolute number; each shard is progressively smaller.
 This is a natural way to reward people you stake you early, by giving them greater piece of responsibility.

 Each individual shard is unique and may be bestowed characteristics that give them special responsibility and privilege of that responsibility.